 I started blogging to document my two month trip to Southeast Asia the summer of 2009.
 I cried the night before I left; terrified of eating dinner alone, getting lost in the airport, and having my camera stolen.
 That summer I fell head-over-flip-flops in love with the adrenaline of travel, realized there were people out there truly living this nomadic lifestyle that I thought only existed in my head, and discovered that the aimless yearning and restlessness I had been feeling for years was suddenly quieted and peaceful.
 I had loved every one of my previous trips abroad, but this one was different.
 I returned to New York determined to build a life of travel.

 The next two years were a blur of art supplies, plane tickets, and juggling jobs as I finished up my fine arts degree.
 In 2011 I left New York to travel full time and have not had a permanent address since.
 In my early travel days I worked as a bartender and a babysitter, handed out flyers for three dollars an hour and returned cans for five cent deposits.
 Whatever it took to stay on the road!
 (By the way, here are some inspiring stories of how other travelers have found work abroad.)
 Want to see more of my work?
 Check out my work page.
 Want to know where I’ve been?
-Check out my travels page.
+Check out my destinations page.
 Want to know something else?
 Check out my FAQ page!